-All applications will be reviewed and scored by a CFF ad-hoc review committee.
+Applications will be reviewed and scored by the committee.
 CFF may withdraw applications receiving low scores, and/or those deemed nonresponsive to the program announcement before the review meeting.
 In these cases, CFF will notify applicants if their application has been withdrawn without discussion.